 No, at least it does not have to cost you any money.
 You can download SideSqueeze Plus from the Google Play Store and enjoy the free features without any limits.
 The Pro Mode features can cost you anywhere from $1 up to $10, depending on what you’re hoping to add.
 If you plan to use squeeze features extensively, it may be worth your money to grab the triple and quadruple squeeze options.

-Again, the app is still in the development stage, so these features may grow and change by the time the final app is available.
+Again, the app is still in the development stage, so these features may grow and change when the final app is available.
 On the bright side, that means you can share your thoughts with the developers to make the app even better.